w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

-Making a transaction mortal will almost certainly ensure that replay attacks are not possible, with the only exception being if the account is reaped and then re-funded shortly after submitting a mortal transaction, and within the mortal window (i.e. the block interval), an attacker replays that transaction.
+Making a transaction mortal will almost certainly ensure that replay attacks are not possible, with the only exception being if the account is reaped and then re-funded shortly after submitting a mortal transaction, and then an attacker replays that transaction within the mortality window (i.e., the specified the block interval).

 ## Metadata Updates